 • Program Overview

-Madison College's Biotechnology Laboratory Technician program offers hands-on training needed to be successful in today's biotech job market.
+Madison College’s Biotechnology Laboratory Technician two-year associate degree program will provide you with the hands-on training you need to be successful in today’s biotech job market.

-The Biotechnology Laboratory Technician program is a good fit for recent high school graduates, professionals returning to the workforce or changing careers, or those who want to gain new skills to advance their current career.
+This program is a good fit if you’re a recent high school graduate, a professional returning to the workforce or changing careers, or want to gain new skills to advance your current career.

 Courses emphasize workplace skills in communication, safety, time management and professionalism.
 Classes will introduce you to technical skills in: